An Introduction to Load Testing

 Can we reduce the downside risk of a high traffic event, while maintaining or increasing the upside?

-By simulating heavy traffic ahead of time, you can find out how your site will respond when the flood of real users hits.
-Better yet, you can use the realistic simulation to optimize and improve your site, so it handles real traffic flawlessly when the time comes.
+By testing heavy traffic ahead of time, you can find out how your site will respond when the flood of real users hits.
+Better yet, you can use your realistic simulation to optimize and improve your site, so it handles real traffic flawlessly.

 Load and stress testing can help you answer questions like these…

-- Will my site perform well on the busiest day of the year?
+- Will my site perform well on our busiest day of the year?

-- Do I have enough cloud infrastructure or hardware to run my application at scale?
+- Do I have enough cloud infrastructure or hardware to run this application at scale?

-- Does my application deliver quick response times and a good user experience even under peak load?
+- Does my app deliver fast response times and a good user experience even under peak load?

-- When pushed to the breaking point, does my application crash hard and lose data?
+- When pushed to the breaking point, does my application recover gracefully, or crash hard and lose data?

 - Are there concurrency issues or “heisenbugs” in my application that only appear under heavy load?

-- Do I have memory leaks and other issues that appear over an extended period of usage?
+- Do I have memory leaks or resource exhaustion that appears after extended usage?

-- Are my site’s redundancy and failover systems in place and working properly?
+- Are our redundancy and failover systems in place and working properly?

 Answering these questions with concrete data is critical, if you want to deliver a fast and bulletproof user experience to your customers during high traffic events.